Kategorie: Caprinae WorldSeite 1 von 11

 Anatolian Chamois (Rupicapra rupicapra asiatica)

 The Anatolian Chamois is a very rarely discussed and documented taxon.
-Lydekker described it in 1908.
-Since then not much has happened.
-Find below a summary of facts…
+Lydekker described it for the first time in 1908.
+Find below a summary of facts and some…